General Site Information:(40º 3' N; 105º 36 ' W)

 Arikaree Glacier: (40º 02' 56'' N; 105º 38' 24'' W; 3814 m)

 Topographic setting: at the base of the Arikaree Glacier, on a small moraine, in the valley floor at the head of the Green Lakes Valley approximately 0.5 km east of the Continental Divide.
 Climate data begins in 1986.
 Temperature has been taken continuously and other measurements with shorter records include solar radiation, wind speed and direction, and relative humidity.

 Green Lakes Valley: (40º 03' N; 105º 37' W; 4084 - 3380 m)

 Named for a series of shallow paternoster lakes, the Green Lakes Valley is the headwaters of North Boulder Creek and lies within the City of Boulder Watershed.
 There are two sections to the catchment, separated by a glaciated valley-step between Green Lake 3 and 4:

 The continental, high mountain climate of Green Lakes Valley has been recorded continuously at the D-1 meteorological station on Niwot Ridge for over 40 years and for shorter periods on the valley floor [Greenland, 1989].
 Mean annual temperature at D-1 is -3.7 C [Williams, 1996].
 South-facing slopes of the Green lakes Valley are warmer than north-facing slopes, which are underlain by discontinuous permafrost [Ives, 1973].

 The 9-ha Arikaree glacier sits at the head of the valley and is the source of North Boulder Creek.
-The outflow of the Arikaree glacier drains into Green Lakes 5 (GL5).
+The outflow of the Arikaree glacier drains into Green Lake 5 (GL5).

 The 8-ha Martinelli catchment represents a snow-field dominated catchment